Where This Data Comes From — and Why It Matters

 The breadth of responses reflects a wide range of sectors, organisational contexts, and perspectives — including differing levels of confidence, uncertainty, challenge, and resolve.
 That range matters.
 It is what gives this work its depth, its credibility, and its value as a national insight.

-Thank you also to those who took the time to review this report, sense-check the analysis, and add thoughtful commentary.
-Your willingness to engage critically — not to soften the findings, but to strengthen them — has helped ensure that this work stands up to scrutiny and serves its intended purpose.
+We are particularly grateful to those who offered advice, challenge, and practical guidance during the development of the survey.
+Their questions sharpened the framing, strengthened the methodology, and, in more than one instance, sharpened the knife.
+The survey is better because of that rigour.
+Thank you also to those who took the time to review this report, sense-check the analysis, and add thoughtful commentary — willingness to engage critically, not to soften the findings but to strengthen them, has helped ensure that this work stands up to scrutiny and serves its intended purpose.

 This survey is intended as the first in a potential series, enabling longitudinal comparison of organisational responses over time.